starrify/hpbd_academician_shi/README.md

 # hpbd_academician_shi #

-A testing Chrome Extension for celebrating the birthday of Academician Shi the Great.
+A simple Chrome extension for celebrating the birthday of Academician Shi the Great.

 ## Usage ##
  1. Fetch this repository to your local drive.